-ASSIGNMENT FORMAT: Most of the assignments for this course will involve written materials.
-When submitting a paper for this course, be sure to demonstrate that you have read/watched/listened to the presented materials, while also providing a digestion of that material in your own words.
-This is includes research papers, discussions, and reflections.
-Papers should be dominated with your interpretation, thoughts and understanding of the material, rather than quotations you have picked up elsewhere.
+Most of the assignments for this course will involve quizzes or written materials (to include Discussions, the Addiction Paper, and the Extra Credit opportunity).
+When submitting a any written assignment for this course, be sure to demonstrate that you have read/watched/listened to the presented materials, while also providing a digestion of that material in your own words.
+Submissions should not be filled with your personal and anecdotal stories alone.
+Instead, they should be dominated with your interpretation, thoughts and understanding of the material, rather than quotations you have picked up elsewhere.

 If using quotations, be sure to cite them using APA format.
+There is a full page dedicated to helping your learn about, gain comfort with, and remind you how these should look (and why we use them).

 All submissions for this course are to be double-spaced, using Times New Roman in a font of 12.
 All assignments must be submitted in MS Word or PDF format.